 Getting to the Start

 By Air: Munich is the most convenient airport.
-From Munich there are regular train connections (duration approx. 15-20 mins) with regional trains and the S-Bahn.
-For further information visit the website of Deutsche Bahn for timetables and tickets.
+There are regular train connections (duration approx. 15-20 mins) with regional trains and the S-Bahn.
+For further information, visit the website of Deutsche Bahn for timetables and tickets.

 By Rail: Munich Hauptbahnhof has excellent connections for trains throughout Europe.
 Again, please visit www.bahn.co.uk for information.

-By Road: Please let us know if you are planning to arrive in Starnberg by car; so that we can inform your first hotel and check as to availability of parking.
+By Road: Please let us know if you are planning to arrive in Starnberg by car; so that we can inform your first hotel and check as to the parking availability.
 Please note that there can be a charge for parking your car (if available) at the first hotel for the duration of your walk.
 It is essential to check this in advance.